CumulusNetworks/docs/content/cumulus-netq-412/Installation-Management/Install-NetQ/Before-You-Install.md

 A **single server** is easier to set up, configure, and manage, but can limit your ability to scale your network monitoring quickly.
 Deploying multiple servers is more complicated, but you limit potential downtime and increase availability by having more than one server that can run the software and store the data.
 Select the standalone, single-server arrangements for smaller, simpler deployments.

-Select the **three-node cluster** arrangement to obtain for greater device support and high availability for your network.
+Select the **high-availability cluster** deployment for greater device support and high availability for your network.
 The clustering implementation comprises three servers: one master and two workers.
-In a clustered environment, NVIDIA recommends installing the virtual machines on different physical servers to increase redundancy in the event of a hardware failure.
 NetQ supports high availability server-cluster deployments using a virtual IP address.
 Even if the master node fails, NetQ services remain operational.
 However, keep in mind that the master hosts the Kubernetes control plane so anything that requires connectivity with the Kubernetes cluster&mdash;such as upgrading NetQ or rescheduling pods to other workers if a worker goes down&mdash;will not work.

 During the installation process, you configure a virtual IP address that enables redundancy for the Kubernetes control plane.
 In this configuration, the majority of nodes must be operational for NetQ to function.
 For example, a three-node cluster can tolerate a one-node failure, but not a two-node failure.
-For more information, refer to the {{<exlink url="https://etcd.io/docs/v3.3/faq/" text="etcd documentation">}}. <!--how do we want to frame this? when will we stop promoting?-->
+For more information, refer to the {{<exlink url="https://etcd.io/docs/v3.3/faq/" text="etcd documentation">}}.

-The **scale cluster** deployment provides support for the most number of devices.
-It is extensible: as your network grows, you can add additional nodes to the cluster to accommodate more devices.
+The **high-availability scale cluster** deployment provides support for the greatest number of devices and provides an extensible framework for greater scalability.
+As the number of devices in your network grows, you can add additional nodes to the cluster to support the additional devices.

 ### Cluster Deployments and Load Balancers